PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 TensorMap(undef, eltype::Type{<:Number}, codomain, domain)
 ```

-Here, in the first form, `f` can be any function or object that is called with an argument
+In the first form, `f` can be any function or object that is called with an argument
 of type `Dims{2} = Tuple{Int,Int}` and is such that `f((m,n))` creates a `DenseMatrix`
 instance with `size(f(m,n)) == (m,n)`.
 In the second form, `f` is called as
 `f(eltype,(m,n))`.
 Possibilities for `f` are `randn` and `rand` from Julia Base.